matiob/SisorgTODO/README.md

 Once the application is running, you can perform the following operations:

 - Click on the "Add Task" button to add a new task to the Todo List.
+- Click on a task view icon to view its details.
-- Click on a task to view its details.
-You can then edit or delete the task as needed.
+- Click on a task pencil icon to edit a task as needed.
+- Click on a garbage icon to delete a task.
-- Use the filter options to filter tasks by title, status, or priority.
+- Use the search bar to filter tasks by title, status, or priority.
 - Click on the column headers to sort tasks by status, priority, or date.
 - Use the "Complete All Tasks" button to mark all tasks as completed simultaneously.
 - Use the "Delete All Tasks" button to delete all tasks from the Todo List at once.